ITensor/website/docs/book/index.md

     auto s2 = Index("site 2",2,Site); //IndexType set to Site

-Giving indices different IndexTypes becomes useful when working with many indices because it allows us to work only with indices of a certain type.
+IndexTypes are useful because they allows us to manipulate or retrieve only indices of a certain type.
+IndexTypes can be thought of as labels that distinguish broad categories of indices, such as "physical" versus "virtual" indices.

 It is possible to define a custom IndexType: